-- 2.3.1 The DCL or Component receives the input call from the PSAC and forwards it to each Local or worksite for which there are members in the bargaining unit. - 2.3.2 The DCL or Component then receives the bargaining demands from the members, forwarded through the Locals and worksites, and reviews, amends and/or supplements and selects the demands that are to be sent to the PSAC in the manner set out in this Regulation. - 2.3.3 The DCL or Component supports the bargaining process by electing/selecting bargaining unit members who are engaged in union activities and committed to union principles to represent the bargaining unit members in the manner set out in this Regulation. - 2.3.4 The DCL or Components play a key role in the bargaining process by ensuring that bargaining unit members in the Component or worksites are well informed about the issues, and that mobilization events are well-supported. - 2.3.5 The DCL or Component works with the PSAC to conduct votes, such as ratification, strike or dispute settlement route votes, among their members.
+2.3.1 The DCL or Component receives the bargaining input from the members.
+The DCL or Component reviews, amends and/or supplements, and selects the Bargaining input to be sent to the PSAC in the manner set out in this Regulation and any additional stipulations contained in the input call.

+- 2.3.2 The DCL or Component supports the bargaining process by ensuring elected/selected bargaining unit members chosen to represent the bargaining unit members, are engaged in union activities and committed to union principles as set out in this Regulation. - 2.3.3 The DCL or Components play a key role in the bargaining process by ensuring that bargaining unit members in the Component or worksites are well informed about the issues, and that mobilization events are well-supported. - 2.3.4 The DCL or Component works with the PSAC to conduct votes, such as ratification, strike or dispute settlement route votes, among their members.